krish-sentientgeeks/code-challenge/README.md

 # CodeChallange

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.4.

 ## For Bypassing the yelp CORS error

 go to https://github.com/Rob--W/cors-anywhere project and run the project.
 As yelp api does not support CORS in frontend developement thats why we have bypass the CORS rules through this node server.